-Using a drill and a 3/8” drill bit, drill a hole through one side of the pipe so we can pass the coaxial cable through later.
+Using a drill and a 3/8” drill bit, drill the two holes through their side of the pipe so we can pass the coaxial cable through later.

 Measuring and Cutting the Tape Measure

 Warning: Wear a mask and other appropriate protective equipment (safety glasses etc.) when cutting or sanding the tape measure, as it can emit small particles that may irritate your lungs or eyes.